pubkey/rxdb/docs-src/docs/electron-database.md

 ---
 title: Electron Database - Storage adapters for SQLite, Filesystem and In-Memory
 slug: electron-database.html
-description: SQLite, Filesystem, and In-Memory storage with RxDB for creating robust local-first Electron apps.
+description: SQLite, Filesystem, IndexedDB and In-Memory database with RxDB for creating fast local-first Electron apps.
 Perfect for complex, real-time client-side applications
 ---

 # Electron Database - RxDB with different storage for SQLite, Filesystem and In-Memory